-The amount of the security deposit: Setting security deposits is a function of not only market conditions but also limitations on the amount you can charge and whether that amount's fully refundable.
-These restrictions are determined by your state laws.
-Determining whether you want to pay your tenants interest on the deposits you hold is also subject to law, but certain advantages can warrant doing so even where not required - especially for long-term tenants.
+✓ The amount of the security deposit: Setting security deposits is a function of not only market conditions but also limitations on the amount you can charge and whether that amount's fully refundable.
+These restrictions are set by your state laws.
+Determining whether you want to pay your tenants interest on the deposits you hold is also subject to law, but certain advantages can warrant doing so even where not required (especially for long-term tenants).

-The best way to make these decisions is to understand your local real estate market and conduct market surveys to see what others are doing.
+The best way to decide on all the details of the security deposit is to conduct market surveys to see what others are doing.
 If everyone else has security deposits set at approximately half of a month's rent, requiring your new tenants to come up with a security deposit of two full months' rent upon move-in is difficult.